hryarih32/MediaCatalogBot/BOT_USAGE.md

         *   "Add with Defaults": Adds the media using pre-defined quality/path settings.
         *   "Customize Settings": Allows you to choose root folder, quality profile, tags, etc. before adding.
         *   "Cancel Add".
+    *   If fulfilling an approved user request, the request status updates accurately upon successful add, failure, or cancellation of this add flow.
 *   **"📥 Add Download (ABDM)"** (Primary Administrator only, if ABDM is enabled):
     1. Click the button.
     2. The bot prompts for a URL.